Solenoid Valves & Power Supply Voltage

 Tips for selecting the right coil and power supply

-- Match voltage and current type: Ensure the coil's voltage rating and current type (AC or DC) align with the power supply.
+- Match voltage and current type: Ensure the coil's voltage rating and current type (AC or DC) match the power supply.

 - Check voltage tolerance: Verify that the power supply voltage falls within the coil's specified tolerance range.